bbarker/dotxmonad/README.md

 Install some deps:

 - [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/)
-- apt deps (potentially incomplete): `sudo apt install dmenu xscreensaver x11proto-scrnsaver-dev libiw-dev libxpm-dev libasound2-dev libxft-dev libxinerama-dev libxrandr-dev libgmp-dev libxss-dev libpango1.0-dev`
+- apt deps (potentially incomplete): `sudo apt install dmenu xscreensaver x11proto-scrnsaver-dev libiw-dev libxpm-dev libasound2-dev libxft-dev libxinerama-dev libxrandr-dev libgmp-dev libxss-dev libpango1.0-dev dbus-x11`
 - `yeganesh` (`stack install yeganesh`)

 In this repo's directory, use the right build script:
 `ln -s build_stack.sh build`.

-You may need to get a shell without a Nix environment to proceed, assuming you have Nix installed for this user.
+You *may* need to get a shell without a Nix environment to proceed (though in a more recent Nix install this wasn't necessary), assuming you have Nix installed for this user.
 We suggest adding a conditional around the appropriate sections of `~/.bashrc` and/or `~/.profile`, e.g.: